 Make sure your blender is plugged in and that everything is locked into place, and start blending at the lowest speed and keep it like that for about 10 minutes.
 After a time, if you start seeing floating chunks of cabbage, you’re going in the right direction.
 Now, blend at the highest speed for about 10 seconds.

 When you’re done blending, pour the mixture into your preferred jars without filling them to the brim, as it’ll expand upon cooling.
 Now, seal the jars so that it prevents air from getting through.
 This will start the fermentation process.
 Leave your jars in a room temperature at around 20 degrees Celsius for about three days to complete the fermentation.

 After three days, you need to strain your mixture.
 If your strainer does a good job, you should have clean and smooth cabbage juice without solid bits and pieces.

 Now, all left is to keep the juice in the refrigerator for some time and serve it cold.

 Other Methods of Making Cabbage Juice

 If you want to have your juice instantly, all you need to do is wash and cut your cabbage according to the size of your juicer’s mouth.
 Put it in, run the juicer until it’s thoroughly mixed, and serve it fresh.
 You can have unfermented cabbage juice with complete assurance that your juicer has extracted all the right nutrients from your cabbage.
 Make sure always to have it right away if you’re making unfermented juice.

 You can also add different vegetables into the mix and even improve the taste.
-Carrots usually go really well with cabbage, but you can also add celery, apples, lemon, whatever you have.
+Carrots usually go really well with cabbage, but you can also add celery, apples, lemon, or whatever you have.